cbonoz/agentic25/README.md

 ### Doing a StampX production deployment

 The StampX project is currently deployed on the Base Sepolia testnet.
-For production deployments (at your own discretion, these would be the next immediate steps):
+For deployments or other chains, these could be some initial steps (not exhaustive):

-1. Replace env
+1. Update .env
-2. Update siteConfig in config.ts with production values
+2. Update siteConfig in config.ts with production values (ex: Base vs. Base Sepolia)
 3. Redeploy smart contract on Base
 4. Redeploy agentkit with Base mainnet
-5. Make new website deployment (using nextj)
+5. Make new website deployment (uses nextjs)

 ## What's next for StampX